crocandr/docker-openvpn/README.md

 docker-compose up -d
 ```

 I highly recommend to You, use the docker-compose file.
-This docker-compose method contains the latest updates, parameters, and other recommended configurations. .... and much-much easier to start the vpn server :)
+This docker-compose method contains the latest updates, parameters, and other recommended configurations. .... and much easier to start the VPN server :)

 Optional Radius connection parameter:
   - `-e RADIUS_SERVER=127.0.0.1` and `-e RADIUS_SECRET=secret` - for radius authentication.
 Check my Wiki page on Github for more information.